 Search Metrics for Law Firm Marketing to Keep Your Eye On

-In a recent podcast, Precision Legal Marketing founder Steve Long joined Rank Ranger’s Mordy Oberstein and Sapir Karabello to discuss What Search Metrics Give Your Clients Confidence.
+In a recent podcast, Precision Legal and Law Firm Marketing founder Steve Long joined Rank Ranger’s Mordy Oberstein and Sapir Karabello to discuss What Search Metrics Give Your Clients Confidence.

 There are many bad actors out there that know law firms are bringing in good money and are ready to pounce to take advantage of that.
 Having an understanding of some of these metrics can keep you from being preyed upon by those with malicious intentions.
 It’s easy to present some BS metrics and skew information.
 Precision Legal Marketing and Rank Ranger have teamed up to dispel some of that bad information.